-Winners and Losers for College Football's Opening Weekend
+Winners and Losers of College Football's Opening Weekend

-Winners and Losers for College Football's Opening WeekendAugust 26, 2018
+Winners and Losers of College Football's Opening WeekendAugust 26, 2018

-Winners and Losers for College Football's Opening Weekend
+Winners and Losers of College Football's Opening Weekend

 Whether you call it opening weekend, Week 0, a soft launch or something else, one thing's for certain: College football is back, baby!

 Yes, it was only four games.
-And, yes, the teams in action on opening weekend received a combined total of zero votes in the preseason AP Top 25 poll.
+And yes, the teams in action on opening weekend received a combined total of zero votes in the preseason AP Top 25 poll.
 But after months of ESPN airing things like cornhole, semi-professional basketball and a lot of Texas Hold'Em, it sure was nice to have college football back in our lives.

 To properly welcome its return, we've got the biggest winners and losers of opening weekend.
-From the deplorable defense of Duquesne to the heavenly helmets of Hawai'i, here's the Saturday roundup.
+From Duquesne's deplorable defense to the heavenly helmets of Hawaii, here's the Saturday roundup.

 Winner: Andy Isabella, Massachusetts

-Tucked away in the obscurity of a Massachusetts program that had a 19.4 winning percentage over the past six seasons, Andy Isabella has quietly put together a solid career.
+Tucked away in the obscurity of a Massachusetts program with a 19.4 winning percentage over the past six seasons, Andy Isabella has quietly put together a solid career.

 Per Sports Reference, he was one of just 11 players to accumulate at least 1,800 receiving yards and 17 touchdowns between 2016 and 2017.
 He's the only player from that list who is still playing college football in 2018.